geoffreysteven/PerformanceTest/README.md

 ### Simple MLP for timing on CPU vs GPU
 ---
-Based on the outstanding books by Brown Lee at:
+Based on the outstanding books by Dr. Jason Brownlee at:

 www.MachineLearningMastery.com